-2.6 Financial assets
+2.8 Financial assets

-The Group's financial assets are classified as loans and receivables.
+The Group's financial assets are classified as loans and receivables and financial assets at fair value through profit or loss.
 Management determines the classification of its financial assets at initial recognition depending on the purpose for which the financial assets were acquired and where allowed and appropriate, re-evaluates this designation at every reporting date.